Watch Migos Give James Corden a Fresh New Look on Carpool Karaoke

 It all started when the group was rocking out to their hit "Bad and Boujee" and Corden noticed the trio was carrying a significant amount of cash—$210,000 to be exact.

-"You know you can go to an ATM, right?" the host said.
+"You know you can go to an ATM, right?"
+The Late Late Show host said.

 With cash to burn, the artists decided to take Corden shopping for some new threads.
 However, it took a few tries to find the right look.